Dobby233Liu/node-bullshit-generator/docs/README.md

 This is a basic documentation of it.

-> Note that the word `dict` used throughout the documentation is a internal term in the library, used for convenience while writing this documentation.
-It means `dictionary`.
+> Note that an abbreviation of `dictionary`, `dict` (and also an internal term in the library), is used for convenience while writing this documentation.

 ## Table of Contents